SeokLeeUS/TrafficSignIdentifier/writeup_template.md

   * step 3.4: Analyze performance
   * step 3.5: Output to 5 softmax probability for each image found the web

-* Explore, summarize and visualize the data set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)

 [image1]: ./mysigns/visualization.jpg "Visualization"